seantiz/piecesvelte/README.md

 [![Pieces x Sveltekit](/static/hero.png)](https://docs.pieces.app/build)

-# Setup Your Pieces Copilot SDK with SvelteKit
+# Setup Your Pieces Copilot SDK with Svelte from Scratch

+Don't want to clone the repo?
+Here's a guide for setting up from scratch.

 The readme below assumes you're running a bash terminal on MacOS or Linux, but the steps shouldn't differ too much if you're using shell commands on Windows or another operating system.